-- What kind of heating?- In addition to his wood burner, Markus Ascher also has an auxiliary heating system from Eberspächer in his Mercedes-Benz winter van.
+- In addition to his wood burner, Markus Ascher also has an auxiliary heating system from Eberspächer in his Mercedes-Benz winter van.

-- How warm does it get?- I set the auxiliary heating to a pleasant 18 degrees at night.
+- I set the auxiliary heating to a pleasant 18 degrees at night.
 I wouldn't want to do without it.
 The wood-burner was always ice-cold by morning."

-- Can you do without heating?- "With a very, very good sleeping bag you could get by without heating, but it's definitely not so much fun - you'll know what I mean the moment you have to clamber into frozen ski boots the next day.
+- "With a very, very good sleeping bag you could get by without heating, but it's definitely not so much fun - you'll know what I mean the moment you have to clamber into frozen ski boots the next day.

-- What kind of drive?- If you are out in the snow in the mountains a lot, Markus recommends a four-wheel drive.
+- If you are out in the snow in the mountains a lot, Markus recommends a four-wheel drive.

 This man from Tyrol grew up in the mountains and soon developed a passion for winter sport.
 He stood on skis for the first time as a two year old, could almost ski before he could walk.
 Markus Ascher took part in competitions, established himself in the scene and made a name for himself as an amazing free skier and "mad Austrian".
 "I think that as a freerider you have a special closeness to nature", says the 31-year-old freeskiing nomad.
 The sport reflects everything for which nature stands in the mountains: freedom, no limits, you define where you want to go, which route you want to take: in the mountains - driving in his Mercedes-Benz camper van.
 Skiing to Markus Ascher is synonymous with being out and about.
 "Discovering new places - that's what drives me", he says.
 This yearning took him most recently to Iran and Turkey - to ski.